Challenging the Boundaries of Reasoning: An Olympiad-Level Math Benchmark for Large Language Models: Introduction

-\section{Introduction}
+\section{{Introduction}}

-The advent of large language models (LLMs)~\cite{zhao2025surveylargelanguagemodels} has marked a significant leap forward in the capabilities of artificial intelligence, showcasing exceptional performance across a broad spectrum of tasks, and in some cases, even rivaling or exceeding human-level proficiency~\cite{qwen2.5, DBLP:journals/corr/abs-2407-21783}.
-Among the myriad of capabilities demonstrated by LLMs, mathematical reasoning has surfaced as a particularly pivotal and demanding area of research~\cite{deepseek_r1,openai2024openaio1card, chen-2025-still3}.
-In recent years, the evaluation and enhancement of mathematical reasoning abilities have become a central focus in the development of LLMs~\cite{yang2024qwen25math}.
+{The advent of large language models (LLMs)~\cite{zhao2025surveylargelanguagemodels} has marked a significant leap forward in the capabilities of artificial intelligence, with mathematical reasoning emerging as a pivotal and demanding area of research~\cite{deepseek_r1,openai2024openaio1card, chen-2025-still3}.
+Recently, the evaluation and enhancement of mathematical reasoning abilities have become a central focus in the development of LLMs~\cite{yang2024qwen25math}.}

-Effective assessment of LLM reasoning necessitates \emph{reliable} and \emph{verifiable} evaluation benchmarks.
-Reliability ensures accurately designed problems and solutions, free from ambiguities or errors.
-Verifiability demands that the evaluation process be easily constructed, replicated, and validated, often relying on easily parsable answer formats.
-Many benchmarks adopt a single-answer format, like ``\texttt{The answer is \boxed{3}}'', to simplify parsing and enhance reproducibility.

-Evaluation benchmarks are primarily established to identify LLM limitations, and guiding future improvements.
-Over recent years, numerous high-quality mathematical benchmarks, such as GSM8K \cite{cobbe2021training} and MATH \cite{MATH}, have been pivotal in advancing LLM reasoning capabilities \cite{fang2024mathodysseybenchmarkingmathematicalproblemsolving, arora2023llmsadvancedenoughchallenging}.
-However, a significant trend is the saturation of many benchmarks, including those currently in use, due to rapid LLM advancements.
-For example, GSM8K \cite{cobbe2021training}, once a standard for earlier models like Llama 1 and 2, is now largely mastered by state-of-the-art models.
-Similarly, MATH \cite{MATH}, initially challenging for GPT-4-level models, has also become saturated by today's leading models.
-This saturation is further compounded by slow-thinking models like DeepSeek-R1 \cite{deepseek_r1}, OpenAI’s o3-mini \cite{openai2025o3mini}, and Gemini 2.5 Pro Experimental \cite{geminiproexp}.
-These models, which promote deliberate step-by-step reasoning, show that enhancing the reasoning process yields substantial performance gains, thereby diminishing the effectiveness of existing benchmarks in differentiating cutting-edge capabilities.